ray2g/vcall_biodata/README.md

 # Vcall-pipeline - Docker Image
 A variant calling pipeline based on GATK v4.1.7.0 - docker image.
-Prepared to be deployed in an HPC using Slurm and Shifter.
+Prepared to be deployed in an HPC cluster using Slurm and Shifter.

-### How to run
+### How to run the pipeline:

 #### 1. Pull the Docker Image
 ```
-$ docker pull ray2g/vcall_biodata:1.4
+$ docker pull ray2g/vcall_biodata:1.5
 ```

 #### 2. Set the directory to be attached to the pipeline